Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework

 \section{Abstract}

-Grokking --- the phenomenon whereby a neural network first memorises a training set and later, after a prolonged plateau, generalises to unseen data --- lacks a principled mechanistic explanation.
-We propose that a useful diagnostic quantity is the \emph{normalised spectral entropy} $\Hnorm(t) = H(t)/\log d$ of the representation covariance matrix, and present empirical evidence that grokking is associated with a collapse of $\Hnorm$ below a task-specific threshold~$\Hstar$.
-We make five contributions, all validated on 1-layer Transformers trained on small-scale group-theoretic tasks. \textbf{(i) Two-phase description:} Grokking proceeds via norm expansion followed by entropy collapse; norm expansion alone does not trigger generalisation. \textbf{(ii) Empirical regularity:} Across three modular-arithmetic tasks and 10 random seeds, $\Hnorm$ collapses below $\Hstar \approx 0.61$ in every run, on average 1{,}020 steps before generalisation. \textbf{(iii) Causal evidence:} A representation-mixing intervention that prevents entropy collapse delays grokking by $+5{,}020$ steps ($p=0.044$, Cohen's $d=0.70$); a norm-matched control ($n=30$ seeds, $p=5\times10^{-5}$, $d=1.55$) confirms that entropy collapse --- not parameter norm --- is the proximate driver. \textbf{(iv) Predictive utility:} A power-law fit $\Delta T = C_1 (\Hnorm - \Hstar)^\gamma + C_2$ ($R^2=0.543$, $\gamma=1.65$) enables online forecasts with mean error $4.1\%$ and mean lead time of 12{,}370 steps. \textbf{(v) Cross-structure consistency:} The same pattern appears in S5 permutation composition (non-abelian, 120 classes), with a shifted $\Hstar=0.655$.
-We also show that entropy collapse occurs in MLPs \emph{without} triggering grokking, demonstrating that collapse is necessary but not sufficient --- architectural inductive biases play a critical role.
-The scope of our findings is limited to small-scale group-theoretic tasks with 1-layer Transformers; whether the mechanism generalises to larger models or non-group tasks remains an open question.
+Grokking --- the phenomenon whereby a neural network first memorises a training set and later, after a prolonged plateau, generalises to unseen data --- lacks a principled mechanistic explanation that is both interventionally testable and predictive.
+We propose that the key quantity is the normalised spectral entropy $\Htilde(t) = H(t)/\log d$ of the representation covariance matrix, and that grokking is associated with a phase-transition-like event in which $\Htilde$ crosses a task-specific critical threshold $\Hstar$.
+We make six contributions. \textbf{(i) Two-phase mechanism:} We propose that grokking proceeds in two phases --- norm expansion followed by entropy collapse --- and that entropy collapse is the proximate signal preceding generalisation; norm expansion alone does not trigger generalisation. \textbf{(ii) Empirical:} Across three modular-arithmetic tasks and 10 random seeds, $\Htilde$ collapses below $\Hstar \approx 0.609$ in every run, on average 1{,}020 steps before generalisation occurs (95\% Clopper--Pearson CI for universality: $[69.2\%, 100\%]$). \textbf{(iii) Interventional evidence:} A representation-mixing intervention that prevents entropy collapse delays grokking by $+5{,}020$ steps ($p = 0.044$, Cohen's $d = 0.70$); an extended norm-matched control ($n=28/30$ seeds grokked, $p = 5\times 10^{-5}$, $d = 1.55$) provides substantially stronger evidence that entropy collapse --- not parameter norm --- is the primary driver of the delay.
+We discuss the scope of this interventional evidence relative to a fully causal (Pearl/Rubin) claim in Section~\ref{sec:limitations}. \textbf{(iv) Predictive:} The remaining training time until grokking follows a power law $\Delta T = C_{1}(\Htilde - \Hstar)^{\gamma} + C_{2}$ ($R^{2} = 0.543$, $\gamma = 1.65$), enabling online forecasts with mean absolute percentage error of $4.1\%$ ($95\%$ predictive interval $\pm 6{,}000$ steps) and a mean lead time of $12{,}370$ steps. \textbf{(v) Cross-structure robustness:} The same entropy-collapse signature appears across modular arithmetic ($\mathbb{Z}/p\mathbb{Z}$, abelian) and $S_{5}$ permutation composition (non-abelian, 120 classes), with $\Hstar$ varying between tasks in a manner consistent with output complexity. \textbf{(vi) Mechanistic grounding:} Across $n=5$ paper-exact replication seeds, $\Htilde$ and Fourier alignment $\AFourier$ exhibit strong coupled anti-correlation during entropy collapse ($\bar\rho = -0.82$, range $[-0.86, -0.76]$, combined Fisher $p < 10^{-168}$), establishing $\Htilde$ as a basis-free observable of Fourier structure formation for cyclic-group tasks (Section~\ref{sec:mechanistic}).